How did I get here?

 After leaving Winchester in 1987 I moved to Brighton and spent a year working with an ex-marine engineer called Pete who'd started a joinery business.
 I enjoyed the big storm of '87, learned a few useful skills, and listened to Pete's stories about life as a young man travelling the globe.
 I wanted some of that, so moved to London and earned some quick cash tarting up bankers' Battersea houses, flew to New York late December 1988 and was half way across the Atlantic when PanAm 103 went down, relieved I'd chosen to fly BA.
 Through friends already there I moved into the Brooklyn loft space occupied by a couple of artists and a photographer, including Pat Brill (now Bob and Roberta Smith) and Wyatt Counts.
 Happy days.

 In the summer of '88 I drove to Las Vegas, caught a bus to LA and thence a plane to Sydney where I stayed for a while.
 I drew a few cartoons, had a comic strip published in Viz, and throughout this time filled many sketchbooks with drawings, using a pen carved to a nib from a bamboo stick and sepia ink (see the drawings below).
-As if Sydney wasn't hot enough I bought a van and relocated to Darwin, got a job, had a tropically dreamy time of it all, then a few months later, drove back to Sydney where I met a very beautiful Australian woman and subsequently enjoyed a few wonderfully torrid years together.
+As if Sydney wasn't hot enough I bought a van and relocated to Darwin, got a job, had a tropically dreamy time of it all, then some months later, drove back to Sydney where I met a very beautiful Australian woman and subsequently enjoyed a few wonderfully torrid years together.

 FX: DREAM SEQUENCE WOBBLES.
-INT NIGHT.
+INT.
+NIGHT.

 We jump to 2013, Henry is sitting in a partly refurbished cottage room in Sussex.
 He is painting a watercolour in front of a log fire, a single light source illuminates the small easel.